 Also drawing inspiration from a young Theodore Roosevelt, whose Maine woods adventures with Cullina’s own great-great grandfather and his uncle fostered a lifelong commitment to nature and conservation, the Lunder New Naturalists program will encourage students to explore Maine’s natural history, as Roosevelt did, but in a new way.
 Participating teachers, through the introduction of specific nature-related topics and hands-on experience in science and social studies classes, will have the opportunity to enrich their curriculum within the parameters of current standards and goals.
 The benefits for students are far reaching; the sum of natural science study plus current technology will be even greater than the individual parts.

-The Gardens will provide a secure website through which students and teachers can interact, sharing and presenting data in a variety of ways.
-The students will create and compare virtual herbaria based on their scientific observations.
-In tandem with classrooms at other schools, they’ll create a timeline of Roosevelt’s conservation achievements, from his exploration of Maine’s wilderness as a boy to his far-reaching initiatives as the nation’s 26th president, and will create a conservation problem-solving proposal.
+The Gardens provides a secure website through which students and teachers can interact, sharing and presenting data in a variety of ways.
+The students create and compare virtual herbaria based on their scientific observations.
+In tandem with classrooms at other schools, they create a timeline of Roosevelt’s conservation achievements, from his exploration of Maine’s wilderness as a boy to his far-reaching initiatives as the nation’s 26th president, and create a conservation problem-solving proposal.

-The Gardens will also prepare Outdoor Laboratory Kits and provide them to each of the teachers involved in the program.
-These kits will contain an iPad; and several student iPods pre-programmed with learning apps, such as digital field identification guides, GPS navigation tools, and the means to create audio-visual presentations.
-Students will use these tools to explore and report on natural areas at their schools and nearby sites.
+The Gardens also prepares Outdoor Laboratory Kits and provides them to each of the teachers involved in the program.
+These kits contain an iPad; and several student iPods pre-programmed with learning apps, such as digital field identification guides, GPS navigation tools, and the means to create audio-visual presentations.
+Students use these tools to explore and report on natural areas at their schools and nearby sites.

 Beane explains, “The outdoor component embraces the idea that learning is local and doesn’t always have to be inside a classroom to be transformative.
-In fact, time outdoors collecting data will drive this project.
-Students will ask, how do the plants in a schoolyard in Fort Fairfield differ from those in Waldoboro or Dixfield?
+In fact, time outdoors collecting data drives this project.
+Students might ask, how do the plants in a schoolyard in Fort Fairfield differ from those in Waldoboro or Dixfield?
 Did Theodore Roosevelt explore areas near our school?
 What did he find there, and how has it changed?
 How did his Maine experiences shape his life’s work?”

-In June, 2013, nine seventh grade science and social studies teachers, each from a different Maine school, will come to the Gardens for training and to receive their Outdoor Learning Kits.
-In September, the nine teachers will run the program’s units with their seventh graders and make connections with other participants via the website.
+In June, 2013, nine seventh grade science and social studies teachers, each from a different Maine school, came to the Gardens for training and to receive their Outdoor Learning Kits.
+In September, the nine teachers initiated the program’s units with their seventh graders and made connections with other participants via the website.
 Then, in January of 2014, new teachers will pilot the second cycle of the initiative; and the first group will remain involved.
 The goal is to have a total of 36 teachers trained to implement the program and to create a strong core group of schools and teachers.

 By the end of this second cycle, approximately 650 students will be actively engaged in the program.
 The Gardens’ five-year projection is for 36 schools to participate, with a potential for 1,200 students to be involved at any given time.

-To ensure that the program will be successful, Coastal Maine Botanical Gardens will train and support teachers and students every step of the way as they learn and employ the skills necessary to build a lasting bridge connecting nature and 21st century technology.
+To ensure that the program will be successful, Coastal Maine Botanical Gardens is training and supporting teachers and students every step of the way as they learn and employ the skills necessary to build a lasting bridge connecting nature and 21st century technology.
 The Lunder New Naturalists program furthers Coastal Maine Botanical Gardens’ commitment to education, horticulture, and research.
 The non-profit organization strives to inform all ages about the botanical heritage of Maine and the need to preserve, protect, and enhance the natural landscape.

 For more information about Coastal Maine Botanical Gardens or the program, call 207-633-4333, ext.
 152.